MrTWrecks0208/Scrubadub/README.md

 - To test rules immediately without exposing real customer data or searching for test files, click the **`Generate Sample Data`** button above the source editor.
 - Scrubadub automatically injects structured test data tailored to your active rules (including realistic mock emails, phone numbers, IP addresses, JSON objects, or server logs).
 ### Rules & Rule Sets

-The engine operates on an ordered list of rules.
-When text is entered into the Source Input, it passes through Rule 1; the resulting text is then fed directly into Rule 2, and so on through the end of your active rules.

 #### Creating Rules
 - Click the **`+ Add Rule`** button in the Rules panel to append a new blank rule.